Transgender history: Ancient Egypt

 Ancient Egypt had third gender categories, including for eunuchs.
 In the Tale of Two Brothers (from 3,200 years ago), Bata removes his penis and tells his wife "I am a woman just like you"; one modern scholar called him temporarily (before his body is restored) "transgendered".
-Mut, Sekhmet and other goddesses are sometimes represented androgynously, with erect penises, and Anat wears clothes of both men and women.

 North Africa

-Trans people face stigma and are not able to change gender markers or access hormone therapy or reassignment surgery in Morocco, but in 2018 some founded a group to oppose discrimination.
-In Algeria, trans people mostly live in the shadows, or seek refuge in France; in 2014 the first LGBT magazine in the country, El Shad, launched and profiled several.
-In Tunisia, trans people have been arrested, jailed, and tortured; some seek asylum in Greece.
-Egypt today is also hostile to transgender people, who are subject to arrest.

 The Nuba peoples of Sudan (including the Otoro Nuba, Nyima, Tira, Krongo, and Mesakin), have traditional roles for male-assigned people who dress and live as women and may marry men, which have been seen as transgender roles.
 Trans people face discrimination in the modern Sudanese state, and cross-dressing is illegal.